zachwolf/Contract/Contract.md

 copyright of The Work that can be assigned to You shall be.

 There will likely be a few grey areas if The Work is a workshop or conference talk that You have paid for but not explicitly commissioned.
-For example; if I were to give a public talk at Your conference, I would like to retain copyright of the slides etc. so as to share them with the wider community; if I am commissioned to give a workshop specifically for/to Your business, You would
+For example: if I were to give a public talk at Your conference, I would like to retain copyright of the slides etc. so as to share them with the wider community; if I am commissioned to give a workshop specifically for/to Your business, You would